Give your Logistics Network The Attention That It Deserves

 • The same service issues resurface

-Root cause analysis gives way to reaction.
+Root Cause Analysis gives way to reaction.
 Constantly chasing late pick-ups, detention charges, spiking inventory levels, inefficient material flow through the operation.

 • Should we add another DC or consolidate those two existing ones?